DHUniWien/Teaching_CBS4DH/lectures/command_3.md

 * Tab

 ### Some new commands
-* `wget` and `curl`: get stuff from web, the second works on MacOS; to use it with git bash on Windows you'll have to [install it](https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058)
+* `curl` and `wget`: get stuff from web, the second works on MacOS; to use it with git bash on Windows you'll have to [install it](https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058)

 * `ln`: symbolic links (or just symlinks); much like a desktop shortcut on Windows
 ```